mirfan899/sppas/sppas/doc/01_introduction/12_getting_installing.md

 The SPPAS package contains:

-- the `README.txt` file, which aims to be read by users
+- the `README.txt` file, which aims to be read
 - the files `sppas.bat` and `sppas.command` to execute the Graphical User Interface
 - the `resources` directory contains data that are used by automatic annotations (lexicons, dictionaries, ...)
 - the `samples` directory contains folders of data of various languages, they are sets of annotations freely distributed to test features of SPPAS